 Oak frame extensions are a desirable option for those wishing to extend any style of home, but are particularly suited to period properties as they respect their character while improving internal flow.
 They are also prized by buyers and tend to increase the value of a property more than other styles of extension.

-Eco-friendly with recognised longevity and the versatility, it's worth considering an oak frame extension if you're considering extending your home.
+Eco-friendly, with recognised longevity and the versatility, it's worth considering an oak frame extension if you're considering extending a house.
 Find out everything you need to know in our guide.

 What are the benefits of extending in oak?